dad-io/potato-tools/potato-skins/tater-eye/README.md

 Host log: `%TEMP%\hudwallpaper.log`.

+## Over RDP it won't show — use the console (or the browser)

+The behind-the-icons wallpaper layer **cannot render in a Remote Desktop session.** With no real `WorkerW` to slot into (see below), the live wallpaper can only sit either *in front of* everything (covering the icons) or *behind* everything — and RDP composites the Windows wallpaper above that bottom slot, so the HUD ends up hidden.
+Same reason Wallpaper Engine / Lively go blank over RDP; it's a session limitation, not a bug.
+It renders correctly at the **physical console**.

+To watch the HUD while connected remotely, run `.\run-dev.ps1` — the same `/data`, in a browser, no wallpaper layer.

 ## Adding a panel

 Pure Python: drop a `server/hmi_<name>.py` with `build(snap) -> dict`, import it in `server.py`, append it to `State.render()`.
 The renderer lays out any number of panels in a grid — it draws whatever channels/notes come back in `/data`.
 No C#, no recompiling.